SY29 Infectious Waste Disposal

 - Isolation wastes.
 Biological wastes and waste contaminated with blood, excretion, exudates or secretions from: A. Humans who are isolated to protect others from highly virulent diseases.
 B. Isolated animals known or suspected to be infected with highly virulent diseases.

-In summary, Infectious Waste is any laboratory-generated waste that is or may be contaminated with disease-causing bacteria, viruses, fungi, or other pathogen; OR any item that has been used in recombinant DNA work.
+In summary, regulated medical waste is any waste that is or may be contaminated with disease-causing bacteria, viruses, fungi, or other pathogens; OR any item that has been used in recombinant DNA work.

-Infectious waste be stored in a manner that:
+- Regulated medical waste must be stored in a manner that: